mvolkmann/blog/src/swift/Fastlane.md

    - Automate App Store distribution
    - Manual setup
 1. Follow the steps in the instructions that are printed.
+1. Answer many more questions including your Apple ID and password and whether fastlane should upload screenshots to AppStoreConnect.

 As of February 2023 the instructions are: